Introduction on Digital Certificate

 • Subject Name: It shows the name of the user to whom the certificate belongs.

-• Subject public key information: It contains the public key of the user and algorithm bused for the key.
+• Subject public key information: It contains the user’s public key and algorithm bused for the key.

 It has two additional fields